Capstone-Recommender-System-2020/A1P-Full-Stack-Recommender-System/README.md

 - Django
 - React
 - PostgreSQL
-- see requirements.txt for a list of packages to install
+- See requirements.txt for a list of packages to install

 **FILE TREE**
 - MachineLearning (Project folder)